Flying with kerosene made from sunlight

 Close-up of Synhelion's patented solar receiver, which provides the necessary process heat for the production of solar fuels. © Synhelion

-Sunlight – the way to carbon-neutral flying
+Solar energy – the way to almost carbon-neutral flying

 Synhelion has developed a key technology for manufacturing sustainable aviation fuel (SAF) from renewable energy sources.
-The unique procedure uses concentrated solar heat to manufacture syngas which can then be synthesized into kerosene using standard industrial processes.
+The unique procedure uses solar heat to manufacture syngas which can then be synthesized into renewable solar fuel using standard industrial processes.
 This sun-to-liquid fuel closes the fuel carbon cycle: when combusted, it will only produce as much CO2 as went into its manufacture.
-The new fuel thus makes a major contribution to effectively decarbonizing air transport.
-Synhelion started bulding the world’s first-ever facility for the industrial production of solar fuel in Jülich, Germany in 2022.
-SWISS is set to become the first customer for the solar kerosene.
+The new fuel thus makes a major contribution to effectively defossilize air transport.
+In 2024, Synhelion inaugurated the world's first facility for the industrial production of solar fuels in Jülich (Germany), which is now in operation.
+The agreed partnership also includes support from SWISS and the Lufthansa Group in the development of Synhelion's planned commercial fuel facility in Spain.
+SWISS will be the first customer for the solar kerosene produced.

 "Our involvement with Synhelion is a key element in our long-term sustainability strategy."